vuestorefront/vue-storefront/README.md

         </a>
       </td>
       <td align="left" valign="top">
-        Try out our open demo and if you like it <strong>first give us some star on Github ★</strong> and then contact us on <a href="https://slack.vuestorefront.io">Slack</a> or via contributors@vuestorefront.io. <br /><br /> This demo site is connected to <a href="http://demo-magento2.vuestorefront.io">Magento 2.2</a> with shopping carts and users synchronization so You can make an order (which unofrtunatelly won't be shipped ;P). <br /><br />If You like to see Magento 1 integration demo please <a href="https://vuestorefront.io">do contact us</a>.
+        Try out our open demo and if you like it <strong>first give us some star on Github ★</strong> and then contact us on <a href="https://slack.vuestorefront.io">Slack</a> or via contributors@vuestorefront.io. <br /><br /> This demo site is connected to <a href="http://demo-magento2.vuestorefront.io">Magento 2.2</a> with shopping carts and users synchronization so You can make an order (which unfortunatelly won't be shipped ;P). <br /><br />If You like to see Magento 1 integration demo please <a href="https://vuestorefront.io">do contact us</a>.
       </td>
     </tr>
   </tbody>